 Facilitator

-Last year I started working with the Ben Kinsella Trust (BKT) and Head Held High (HHH) on a programme called ‘The Best You’.
-This programme is aimed at a particular age group who are susceptible to carrying around knives, or may become involved with people who associate themselves with knife crimes.
-The question “why they carry knives?” is, is it for protection or for prevention?
-Conversations and questions are encouraged in a safe space.
+I’ve worked with the Ben Kinsella Trust (BKT) and Head Held High (HHH) on a programme called ‘The Best You’ created by Tash Alexander.
+This programme is aimed at a particular age group who are susceptible to carrying around knives, or may become involved with people who associate themselves with knife crime.
+The question posed to young people is “why they carry knives?”, is it for protection or for prevention?
+Conversations are encouraged in a safe space.

-Six weeks of encouraging Year 9 to think about their behaviours, triggers, to identify between back-handed comments, physical reaction and how to be assertive rather than aggressive in their manner.
+Six weeks of encouraging Year 9s to think about their behaviours, triggers, identifying between passive aggressive comments, to choose words over physical reactions, and how to be assertive rather than aggressive in their approach.
 It also includes role-playing, looking at how one disciplines themselves in life, asking them which of their friends are lifting them up and who is holding them back.

-The programme asks young people to think about the bigger picture, put themselves first without allowing their ego to determine choices in the moment.
-It asks them “what do you want to achieve in life, what are they doing in order to reach their goals and what is preventing them from achieving them?”.
+The programme asks young people to reflect on the bigger picture, put themselves first without allowing their ego to determine choices in the moment that have damaging future consequences.
+It asks of them to look at their mindset, what do you want to achieve in life, what are they doing in order to reach their goals and what is preventing them from achieving them?.

-It’s one of the most rewarding but also challenging jobs when dealing with different dynamics of personality.
-I learn so much and set myself the tasks often set to the young people in the group.
+It’s one of the most rewarding and challenging moments when dealing with different dynamics of personality.
+I learned so much and set myself the tasks often set to the young people in the group.
 If I’m not living the truth than what is the point in teaching this way.

-Since I graduated from drama school I have been happy to advise new actors on how to start in the industry, it’s really tricky to know where to begin as there is so many talented individuals out there.
-There are lots of facebook groups, websites, courses and more to help you but sometimes, going back to basics is a good starting point.
+Since graduating from drama school I have been happy to advise new actors on how to start in the industry, it’s really tricky to know where to begin as there are so many talented individuals out there.
+There are lots of facebook groups, websites, courses and more to help one but sometimes, going back to basics is a good starting point.

-I also believe in connecting people to help one another in the industry, it can be tough but it can also be so lovely when your circle of support grows and people recommend you for jobs.
+I also believe in connecting people to help each other grow in the industry, it can be tough but it can also be so lovely when your circle of support grows and people recommend you for jobs.

 Producer